di-ninja/di-ninja/readme.md

 The following rule's keys allow you to manage the asynchronous dependencies resolution flow.
-When a dependency return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and this promise is waited for resolution by [asyncResolve](#541-asyncresolve), the outputed object of "di.get()" method will be a Promise object, wich will be resolved by the expected object.
+When a dependency return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and this promise is waited for resolution by [asyncResolve](#541-asyncresolve), the outputed object of `di.get()` method will be a Promise object, wich will be resolved by the expected object.

 ##### 4.5.1 asyncResolve
 type: **boolean** (default false)

-When set to **true**, if a factory return a Promise, the dependency tree will wait for it's resolution, and then call the requiring dependency with the Promise's resolved value.
+When set to `true`, if a factory return a Promise, the dependency tree will wait for it's resolution, and then call the requiring dependency with the Promise's resolved value.
 Promise is detected with instanceof operator, if you want to use a specific Promise polyfill (eg: [bluebird](http://bluebirdjs.com)) you can use the [promiseFactory](#513-promisefactory) and [promiseInterfaces](#514-promiseinterfaces) container's config options.